swyxio/ai-notes/README.md

 - more prompt eng papers https://github.com/dair-ai/Prompt-Engineering-Guide
 - https://creator.nightcafe.studio/vqgan-clip-keyword-modifier-comparison VQGAN+CLIP Keyword Modifier Comparison
 - History of Transformers
+	- richard socher on their contribution to attention mechanism leading up to transformers https://overcast.fm/+r1P4nKfFU/1:00:00
 	- https://kipp.ly/blog/transformer-taxonomy/ This document is my running literature review for people trying to catch up on AI.
 It covers 22 models, 11 architectural changes, 7 post-pre-training techniques and 3 training techniques (and 5 things that are none of the above)
 	- [Understanding Large Language Models A Cross-Section of the Most Relevant Literature To Get Up to Speed](https://magazine.sebastianraschka.com/p/understanding-large-language-models)
 		- giving credit to Bandanau et al (2014), which I believe first proposed the concept of applying a Softmax function over token scores to compute attention, setting the stage for the original transformer by Vaswani et al (2017). https://news.ycombinator.com/item?id=35589756